[Return to Main Page] 65C02 Opcodes by Bruce Clark

 a) one additional cycle if the D flag is set (decimal mode)

-b) one additional cycle if the D flag is set (decimal mode), and one additional cycle if indexing across a page boundary
+b) one additional cycle if the D flag is set (decimal mode), and another additional cycle if indexing across a page boundary

 The main functional difference is that the N, V, and Z flag results are valid (in addition to the accumulator and C flag result) on the 65C02.
 On the 6502, only the accumulator and C flag results were valid.
 The Z flag is set when the accumulator is $00, and cleared when the accumulator is any other value (including when the accumulator is not a valid BCD number -- i.e. when one or both hex digits are A-F).
 BCD (Binary Coded Decimal) is really an unsigned representation, so the N flag result isn't really an indication of the sign of the result (although it could be interpreted that way); instead, the N flag indicates whether the high bit (bit 7) was set or clear, which a common way of looking at the N flag in other instances.